lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 * Active timestamp
 * Backbone router state
 * Thread Domain name
-* Thread Off-Mesh route prefxix
+* Thread Off-Mesh route prefix

 Border Agent service can be discovered by any software supporting mDNS protocol.
 For example, to discover the service with Open-Source Avahi tool use ``avahi-browse -rt _meshcop._udp`` command.

+]]]TODO: Add command output from Avahi

 Dependencies
 ============

-Lorem ipsum.
+]]]TODO: Add dependency to Thread Protocol, Logging, and Kernel services Lorem ipsum.